anthony-r-h/anthony-r-h.github.io/_posts/2025-09-21-Black-Scholes.md

     - Screen for high-Theta environments (options overpriced relative to realized volatility).
 - Compare IV vs realized volatility to see if options are cheap/expensive.

-### Practical Examples
+Some strategies may be

-* **Earnings trade (IV crush)**
+- Earnings trade (IV crush)

-  * Before earnings: IV high, options expensive.
+  - Before earnings: IV high, options expensive.
-  * Speculator thinks actual move will be smaller than implied, so sells straddle/strangle.
+  - Speculator thinks actual move will be smaller than implied, so sells straddle/strangle.
-  * After earnings: IV collapses, they pocket the difference.
+  - After earnings: IV collapses, they pocket the difference.

-* **Crisis hedge**
+- Crisis hedge

-  * Market calm: IV low, options cheap.
+  - Market calm: IV low, options cheap.
-  * Speculator expects volatility spike (Fed, geopolitical event, crash).
+  - Speculator expects volatility spike (Fed, geopolitical event, crash).
-  * Buys puts or straddles → small daily losses from Theta, but massive payoff if vol spikes.
+  - Buys puts or straddles → small daily losses from Theta, but massive payoff if vol spikes.

-* **Directional leverage**
+- Directional leverage

-  * Buy OTM calls (Delta \~0.2) if bullish: small upfront cost, huge payoff if stock rallies.
+  - Buy OTM calls (Delta \~0.2) if bullish: small upfront cost, huge payoff if stock rallies.
-  * Equivalent for bearish view with OTM puts.
+  - Equivalent for bearish view with OTM puts.

+# Practical Examples

+## NVDA Sept.
+26 call option

+The contract

+- Strike $182.50 (ATM option)
+- Expiry: Sept.
+26 (very short maturity)
+- Market price: $3.95 (midpoint between bid/ask)
+- Breakeven: $186.45 (strike plus premium)

+The Greeks

+- Delta = 0.5651
+    - The option behaves like 0.57 shares of stock
+    - If NVDA rises a dollar then option prices rise by $0.57
+- Gamma = 0.0465
+    - Delta will increase by 0.0465 per $1 stock move
+    - Gamma is high because it is ATM and short dated, so it is at a knife edge, small moves will flip ITM/OTM
+- Theta = -0.4267
+    - Option loses about $0.43 of value per day
+    - Time decay is steep because the option has very short maturity
+    - Buying option means you pay Theta in rent
+- Vega = 0.0757
+    - If IV rises by 1%, then the option gains $0.076
+    - IV is 44.01%, market expects an annualized volatility of 44%
+    - Vega is small due to the fact that the option is nearly expired and there is little time for shocks to the price
+- Rho is irrelevant here

+Implications

+- This is a near-term ATM call
+    - High Gamma (sensitive to every wiggle)
+    - Steep Theta (loses nearly 10% of value per day)
+    - Low Vega (IV changes don't matter this close to expiry)
+- As a speculator:
+    - Buying this call means betting NVDA jumps quickly above breakeven
+    - Selling this call means betting tht NVDA stays flat, so you collect Theta, but risk unlimited upside losses if NVDA jumps
+- As a hedger
+    - You short 0.57 shares per option to hedge
+    - Because Gamma is high, Delta changes rapidly, so you need to rebalance frequently